Casma province

-The Casma Province is one of twenty provinces of the Ancash Region of Peru.
+Casma is one of twenty provinces in the Ancash Region of Peru.

 Political division

-Casma is divided into four districts, which are:
+Casma is divided into four districts:

 Ethnic groups

 The province is inhabited by indigenous citizens of Quechua descent.
 Spanish is the language which the majority of the population (85.95%) learnt to speak in childhood.
 13.82% of the residents started speaking using the Quechua language (2007 Peru Census).